 The Company has developed internal rules and procedures for measuring the fair value of various types of assets and liabilities.
-For the purpose, a specifically designated individual, subordinated to the Company's Finance Director, organised the performance of the overall valuation process and also coordinates and observes the work of the external valuators.
+For the purpose, a specifically designated individual, subordinated to the Company's

+Finance Director, organised the performance of the overall valuation process and also coordinates and observes the work of the external valuators.

-The Company uses the expertise of external certified appraisers to determine the fair value of the following assets and liabilities: financial assets at fair value through other comprehensive income (prior reporting period - available-for-sale financial assets) Level 2 and Level 3, investment property - Level 2, property, plant and equipment - Level 3.
-The choice of such appraisers is made on an annual basis using the following criteria: applied professional standards, professional experience and knowledge, reputation and market status.
+The Company uses the expertise of external certified appraisers to determine the fair value of the following assets and liabilities: financial assets at fair value through other comprehensive income Level 1 and Level 2, investment property - Level 2, property, plant and equipment - Level 3.
+The choice of licensed appraisers is made on an annual basis using the following criteria: applied professional standards, professional experience and knowledge, reputation and market status.
 The need for rotation of external appraisers is periodically assessed - every three to five years.
 The applied valuation approaches and techniques as well as the used inputs for each case of fair value measurement are subject to mandatory discussion and coordination between the external experts - appraisers and the specifically designated individual, engaged with measurements, and so is the acceptance of the issued appraiser's reports - especially with regard to the significant assumptions and the final conclusions and proposals for the fair value amount.
 The final fair value measurements are subject to approval by Company's Finance Director and/or Chief Accountant, Executive Director and the Board of Directors.